Abhishek14104/My-journey/README.md

 # My-journey
-This is the beginning of my new journey to becoming a full-stack web developer in the next 6 months with the help of Dr. Angela Vu's Course from Udemy.
+This is the beginning of my new journey to becoming a full-stack web developer in the next 6 months with the help of Dr. Angela Yu's Course from Udemy.

 # What I'll be sharing